uio-bmi/immuneML/docs/source/usecases.rst

 In the immuneML manuscript, we showcase immuneMLs functionalities based on three use cases.
-The following three sections describe how to replicate these three use cases:
+The following three sections describe how to reproduce these three use cases:

-1. :ref:`Manuscript use case 1: Replication of a published study inside immuneML`
+1. :ref:`Manuscript use case 1: Reproduction of a published study inside immuneML`

 2. :ref:`Manuscript use case 2: Extending immuneML with a deep learning component for predicting antigen specificity of paired receptor data`